Ocean Shore Railroad

 The Ocean Shore Railroad was a railroad intended to run between San Francisco and Santa Cruz, California.
 The 1906 San Francisco Earthquake and financial difficulties prevented the railroad from completing construction.
 It operated as two discontinuous segments from 1905 to 1920: San Francisco to Tunitas Glen, and Swanton to Santa Cruz.

 Early railroad attempts

 The San Francisco, Santa Cruz & Watsonville Railroad Company

 The first attempts to construct a railroad between San Francisco and Santa Cruz began as early as 1870, with the organization of the San Francisco, Santa Cruz, & Watsonville Railroad Company.
-The railroad was to be funded via public money, however, most records cut off around 1872 so it speculated that two other railroads had taken away the public interest.
+The railroad was to be funded via public money, however, most records cut off around 1872 so it is speculated that two other railroads had taken away the public interest.

 San Francisco, San Mateo, & Santa Cruz Railroad

-Incorporated in 1875, the railroad was funded by residents of San Mateo County in order to construct a line between San Francisco and Santa Cruz via the Spanish-town (now Half Moon Bay).
-The railroad hired a surveying team, who published a final report in March 1876 detailing the feasibility.
+Incorporated in 1875, the railroad was funded by residents of San Mateo County in order to construct a line between San Francisco and Santa Cruz via Spanishtown (now Half Moon Bay).
+The railroad hired a surveying team, which published a final report in March 1876 detailing the feasibility.
 However, it is assumed the railroad went under due to lack of finances, as no other paper traces are found.